We defend Elderly Workers Who are Wrongfully Terminated, Denied Employment, or Mistreated Because of their Age

 Which age discrimination laws apply

-Discrimination in the workplace is illegal under both the California Fair Employment and Housing Act (FEHA) and the Federal Age Discrimination in Employment Act (ADEA) and one of the premier types is discrimination on the basis of age.
+Discrimination in the workplace is illegal under both the California Fair Employment and Housing Act (FEHA) and the Federal Age Discrimination in Employment Act (ADEA) and one of the premier types of discimination is discrimination on the basis of age.
 The Older Workers Benefit Protection Act (OWBPA) also provides additional federal protection against age discrimination.
 Under the laws, individuals over the age of 40 are considered a protected class.

 At Stephen Danz & Associates we review the following issues to see if age protection laws were broken: